camunda/camunda-docs-cawemo/content/technical-guide/_index.md

     identifier: 'technical-guide'
 ---

-This installation guide is targeting system administrators who want to install Cawemo on their IT infrastructure / on-premise.
+This guide is targeting system administrators in charge of installing and maintaining Cawemo on their IT infrastructure / on-premise.